mjstahl/lavascript/bin.js.md

     const process = require('process')

     const extract = require('./extract')

+Since we are at the top level of the source tree, we will assume that of the destination folder as well.
+But that means that the project's `package.json` will be in a parent directory as opposed to a peer file.

     const pkg = require('../package')

 The goal at this point in the project is to be self evaluating.
 By that I mean, use the project to write the project.
 With that, there is only one feature we have to support, _read `js.md` files from one directory and ouput the resulting `.js` files to another directory_.